drceran/wardropify/README.md

 ## Hats microservice

-Explain your models and integration with the wardrobe microservice, here.
+I made a hats microservice that takes hats and hat location models to store and create hat information.
+I integrated this with the wardrobe microservice by pulling it using a locationVO model. all of the models have encoders.
+These microservices work together to create, delete and display hat information for the user.